 • Community work: This is exceptional.
 If the maintainers of pypdf see people being super helpful in answering issues / discussions or being very active on Stackoverflow, we also consider them being contributors to pypdf.

 Contributors can add themselves or ask via an GitHub Issue to be added.

 Please use the following format:

+'''

-Last name, First name: 140-characters of text; links to LinkedIn / GitHub / other... ${\rm o} profiles$ and personal pages are ok and add the entry in the alphabetical order.
-The 140 characters are everything visible after the Name:.
+Last name, First name: 140-characters of text; links to LinkedIn / GitHub / other → profiles and personal pages are ok

+'''

 OR